 This resource page has a special place in my heart: We spent 6-1/2 years in the UAE before returning to Canada.
 I will always remember my time in Arabia as some of the favourite years of my life.
-And when a diplomatic uproar broke out between Saudi Arabia and Canada in the summer of 2018, I felt it personally.
-To me the 15,000 or so Saudi students having to leave Canada was an incident I had a personal connection to, as I taught many Saudi students myself over the years - some of who have become my friends.
+And when a diplomatic uproar broke out between Saudi Arabia and Canada in 2018, I felt it personally.
+To me, the Saudi students having to leave Canada was an incident I had a personal connection to, as I taught many Saudi students myself over the years - some of who have become my friends.

 Yes, I know that the reality of life for expatriate Canadians, Brits, Americans, Aussies, Lebanese, Indians, and the millions of "workers" from India, Pakistan, Sri Lanka, Egypt, and other countries is different from what the average Arab citizen experience.
 However, the feeling of life moving forward and progress happening in the UAE and other parts of Arabia is infectious for most people living there - Arabs and expatriates alike.

 Colleagues, clients, friends, and business contacts in Qatar, Oman, Saudi Arabia, and Kuwait reflect that they are also in the region to build better lives, and they do sense some of the same energy in their countries that I felt in the UAE.

 So, what is it like, transitioning from Arabia back to Canada?
 Needless to say, returning to Canada is quite a big shift.
 The longer you live in Arabia, the more striking the differences.
 Some are pleasant differences, some are unpleasant.
 And of course whether you experience these differences as pleasant or not depends largely on individual lifestyle preferences and personal values.